metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 - `datasource_uid` (String) The unique identifier (uid) of the Tempo datasource in Grafana.
 - `org_id` (String) The Id of the organization that the dashboard is in.
 Default to 1 (the first and default organization).
+- `url_format` (String) The URL format for the external url.
+Can be 'jaeger' or 'grafana'.
+Default to 'grafana'.
+Grafana will need a Grafana url in the Grafana settings.